Thank You for Smoking: Plot

-Naylor tells the press about his affair with Holloway and promises to clear the names of everyone mentioned in her article.
-He then appears before the Senate committee, admitting to the dangers of smoking but arguing that public awareness is already high enough without extra warnings.
+After he hides out in his home for a few days, Naylor is visited by Joey who uses some of the debating skills his father taught him, which reminds Naylor of his own principles.
+Naylor apologizes to his friends in the MOD Squad and is inspired to take a new tactic.
+Naylor laments to the press about Holloway's ethics of using his private conversations with him after sex and goads Finistirre into allowing him to testify before the Senate committee.
+During the hearing, Naylor surprises everyone by admitting to the dangers of smoking but argues that public awareness is already high enough without extra warnings.
 He emphasizes consumer choice and responsibility and claims that if tobacco companies are guilty of tobacco-related deaths, then perhaps Finistirre's state of Vermont, as a major cheese producer, is likewise guilty of cholesterol-related deaths.
+When Finistirre attempts to regain control by demanding what Naylor would do when his son was 18 and wanted to smoke, Naylor simply replies that if his son wants to smoke then he'd buy him his first pack.

-Although BR offers Naylor his old job again, Naylor rejects it as Big Tobacco is settling claims of liability.
-He also mentions Heather was humiliated upon being terminated by the paper for her article and has been reduced to a cub reporter handling weather on a local news station.
+Although B.R. insists in a live interview that Naylor is still their chief spokesman, Naylor rejects the job on camera.
+It turns out to be a good move as Big Tobacco is settling claims of liability and the Academy of Tobacco Studies shuts down.
+Naylor also mentions Heather was humiliated upon being terminated by the paper for her article and has been reduced to a cub reporter handling weather on a local news station.
 Naylor supports his son's newfound interest in debating and opens a private lobbying firm.
-The MOD squad continues to meet with new members that represent the fast-food, oil, and biohazard industries.
-Now Naylor runs an agency called Naylor Strategic Relations and consults cellphone industry representatives concerned about claims that cellphones cause brain cancer, he narrates: "Michael Jordan plays ball.
+The MOD Squad continues to meet with new members who represent the fast-food, oil, and biohazard industries.
+Now Naylor runs an agency called Naylor Strategic Relations and consults for cellphone industry representatives concerned about claims that cellphones cause brain cancer.
+He narrates: "Michael Jordan plays ball.
 Charles Manson kills people.
 I talk.
 Everyone has a talent."